-The M.A.T. in Special Education program is for individuals who already hold a bachelor’s degree in psychology, counseling, child and family development, or a closely-related field and want to become certified to teach special education in grades P-12.
+The M.A.T. in Special Education program is for individuals who already hold a bachelor’s degree in psychology, counseling, human development and family science, or a closely-related field and want to become certified to teach special education in grades P-12.
 The MAT leads to initial teacher certification and master’s degree upon completion.
 This concentration is fully online.

-The M.Ed. in Special Education program and the Ed.S. in Special Education program provide advanced teacher preparation and will qualify you for teacher certification upgrades.
+The M.Ed. in Special Education program and the Teaching and Learning Ed.S. program provide advanced teacher preparation and will qualify you for teacher certification upgrades.
 The M.Ed. and the Ed.S. programs are fully online.
 Please use this link above to learn more about the M.A.T. in Special Education program.

 Each of these programs is based upon the concept of developmentally appropriate practices and the value of diverse, intensive field experiences working with diverse student populations.
 The programs are approved by the Georgia Professional Standards Commission (PSC).